BFrederickss/Naives-bayes-replica/README.md

 # Naives bayes replica

-Door Locked Predictor
 This project is a application that predicts whether a door is locked based on user-provided input.
 It uses a frequency-table approach to make predictions and provides a graphical user interface (GUI) for user interaction.
+This is a Naives bayes replica.

 # Features